TimOrtel/GRPC-Kotlin-Multiplatform/readme.md

 ### How does it work internally?
 The plugin generates kotlin code for all provided proto files.
 No `protoc` is needed.
-The networking code is handled by the native gRPC implementations for JVM and iOS.
-For all JavaScript targets, the requests are handled by [ktor](https://github.com/ktorio/ktor).
+The networking code is handled by gRPC for JVM and by [tonic](https://github.com/hyperium/tonic) for all native targets.
+For JavaScript, the requests are handled by [ktor](https://github.com/ktorio/ktor).

 ## License
 Copyright 2025 Tim Ortel